-17.5 Forced Marriage
+18.5 Forced Marriage

-- 17.5.1 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
-Coercion may include physical, psychological, financial, sexual and emotional pressure or abuse. - 17.5.2 Forced marriage is illegal.
+- 18.5.1 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
+Coercion may include physical, psychological, financial, sexual and emotional pressure or abuse. - 18.5.2 Forced marriage is illegal.
 It is also illegal to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
-As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages. - 17.5.3 Our staff are trained to be aware of risk indicators, which may include being taken abroad and not being allowed to return to the UK. - 17.5.4 Forced marriage is not the same as arranged marriage, which is common in many cultures. - 17.5.5 If staff are concerned that a child may be at risk of forced marriage, they should speak to the designated safeguarding lead.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages. - 18.5.3 Our staff are trained to be aware of risk indicators, which may include being taken abroad and not being allowed to return to the UK. - 18.5.4 Forced marriage is not the same as arranged marriage, which is common in many cultures. - 18.5.5 If staff are concerned that a child may be at risk of forced marriage, they should speak to the designated safeguarding lead.

-18 Radicalisation and Extremism
+19 Radicalisation and Extremism

-- 18.1 Extremism is defined as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 18.2 Children are vulnerable to extremist ideology and radicalisation.
+- 19.1 Extremism is defined as vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+Radicalisation refers to the process of a person legitimising support for, or use of terrorist violence. - 19.2 Children are vulnerable to extremist ideology and radicalisation.
 Whilst Islamic fundamentalism is the most widely publicised, extremism and radicalisation can occur in other cultures, religions and beliefs, including the far right and white supremacy.
-Our staff are trained to identify those at risk of being radicalised or drawn into extremism. - 18.3 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding lead.
+Our staff are trained to identify those at risk of being radicalised or drawn into extremism. - 19.3 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding lead.

-19 Staff/pupil relationships
+20 Staff/pupil relationships

-- 19.1 Staff are aware that inappropriate behaviour towards pupils is unacceptable and that it is a criminal offence for them to engage in any sexual activity with a pupil under the age of 18. - 19.2 We provide our staff with advice regarding their personal online activity and we have clear rules regarding electronic communications and online contact with pupils.
-It is considered a serious disciplinary issue if staff breach these rules. - 19.3 Our Staff Code of Conduct sets out our expectations of staff and is signed by all staff members.
+- 20.1 Staff are aware that inappropriate behaviour towards pupils is unacceptable and that it is a criminal offence for them to engage in any sexual activity with a pupil under the age of 18. - 20.2 We provide our staff with advice regarding their personal online activity and we have clear rules regarding electronic communications and online contact with pupils.
+It is considered a serious disciplinary issue if staff breach these rules. - 20.3 Our Staff Code of Conduct sets out our expectations of staff and is signed by all staff members.

-20 Safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers
+21 Safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers

-- 20.1 If a safeguarding concern or allegation is made about a member of staff, supply staff, contractor or a volunteer, or relates to incidents that happened when an individual or organisation was using the Trust premises for the purposes of running activities for children our set procedures must be followed.
-Our safeguarding concerns and allegations about staff, supply staff, contractors and volunteers policy and procedure can be accessed here: Policies | Humber Education Trust and the full procedure for managing such allegations or concerns are set out in Part Four of Keeping Children Safe in Education 2023. - 20.2 Safeguarding concerns or allegations made about staff who no longer work at the school will be reported to the police.
+- 21.1 If a safeguarding concern or allegation is made about a member of staff, supply staff, contractor or a volunteer, or relates to incidents that happened when an individual or organisation was using the school] premises for the purposes of running activities for children our set procedures must be followed.
+Our safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers policy and procedure can be accessed here Humber Education Trust Policies and the full procedure for managing such allegations or concerns are set out in Part Four of Keeping Children Safe in Education 2024. - 21.2 Safeguarding concerns or allegations made about staff who no longer work at the school will be reported to the police.

-21 Whistle blowing if you have concerns about a colleague
+22 Whistle blowing if you have concerns about a colleague